EDUC9973 Research Paradigms: Doctoral Project Report

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face Non-standard teaching period Singapore Face to face

 - This unit considers the major research paradigms underpinning educational research.
 Emphasis is placed on highlighting implications for the statement of research questions, methodological approaches which can be adopted, approaches to testing and/or developing theory, and contributions to practice.
 Particular consideration is given to implications for the development of research proposals.

 - Students are able to (1) have a basic understanding of the paradigms of positivism, post-positivism, interpretivism, critical theory, post-structuralism and postmodernism; (2) understand the various frameworks which help them to develop a research proposal; (3) understand the main components to a research proposal; and (4) know the ethics procedures for doing research for the Doctor of Education (30810).

-- Indicative assessments in this unit are as follows: (1) project proposal and (2) project presentation.
+- Indicative assessments in this unit are as follows: project proposal.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Unit Coordinator(s)

 - Dr Elaine Chapman and Professor Tom O'Donoghue